Pathologists’ assistants dissect and examine organs and tissues for disease, perform autopsies, and prepare tissue for intraoperative diagnosis.

 Pathologists' Assistant Program

-Notice: The current application period is closed.
-The next application period will begin January 2, 2020 and end May 31, 2020 for the class beginning January 2021.
+Notice: The application period is currently closed.
+The next application cycle will open from January 2, 2022 - April 30, 2022 for the class beginning January 2023.

 Graduates of the program are eligible to sit for the national board of certification exam administered by the American Society for Clinical Pathology (ASCP).
 Upon passing the ASCP exam, graduates may use the designation “PA (ASCP).”
 Graduates are eligible to become fellows of the governing agency for pathologists’ assistants, the American Association of Pathologists’ Assistants (AAPA).
 Please visit their website for more information on the profession www.pathassist.org.
 Our graduates obtain jobs all across the U.S.